-On 8 April 22020, the Department of Enterprise Audit (DEA) of the General Department of Taxation ("GDT") issued a tax notification on the comprehensive tax audit for the period from 1 January 2017 to 31 December 2019.
-Up to the reporting date, the findings on comprehensive tax audit has not been issued by GDT yet.
+On 8 April 2020, the Department of Enterprise Audit (DEA) of the General Department of Taxation ("GDT") issued a tax notification on the comprehensive tax audit for the period from 1 January 2017 to 31 December 2019.
+Up to the reporting date, the comprehensive tax reassessment results have not been issued by GDT yet.

-25. Fair values of financial assets and liabilities
+24. Fair values of financial assets and liabilities

-Fair values have been based on management assumptions according to the profile of the asset and liability base and the accounting policies set out in Note 26G (vi) and (vii).
+Fair value represents the amount at which an asset could be exchanged or a liability settled on an arm's length basis.
+As verifiable market prices are not available, market prices are not available for a significant proportion of the Company's financial assets and liabilities.
+Fair values, therefore, have been based on management assumptions according to the profile of the asset and liability base.
 In the opinion of the management, the carrying amounts of the financial assets and liabilities included in the statement of financial position are a reasonable estimation of their fair values.